jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

 Now to get serious.
 First we use fold, so that we can combine the summing and squaring into a single pass.
-Then we use the [SIMDArray extensions](https://github.com/jackmott/SIMDArray) that I have been working on which let you take advantage of SIMD instructions with more obvious F# style.
+Then we use the [SIMDArray extensions](https://github.com/jackmott/SIMDArray) that I have been working on which let you take advantage of SIMD with more idiomatic F#.
 Performance here is great, nearly as fast as C, but it took a lot of work to get here.
 At the moment there is no way to combine the lazy stream optimization with the SIMD ones.
 If you want to filter->map->reduce you will still be doing a lot of extra work.
 This should be possible in principle though.
 Please submit a PR!